Ajaysirivaram/Rdesk/README.md

 ```

 ### Database Configuration
-The system uses SQLite by default.
-To use PostgreSQL or MySQL, update the database settings in `camelq_payslip/settings.py`.
+The system uses MySQL by default.
+To use PostgreSQL or SQLite, update the database settings in `camelq_payslip/settings.py`.

 ## 📱 Usage